P3enguin/THNB-CTF/README.md

 Oh so if `nbr=0x5bb` and the character of our input is `d` , nbr gets that value and exit the loop.
 The letter `d` should be the last character of the input we are looking for;

-but when he get the 0x5bb value ???
+But where he gets the  value `0x5bb` ???

-anyway I kept tracking nbr values by going on the reverse order of the loop .I ended up getting this : `PinkFl0yd`
+I kept tracking nbr values by going on the reverse order of the loop .I ended up getting this : `PinkFl0yd`

 lets check